 LGBTQ Heroes: Bayard Rustin

-As we continue our celebration of LGBTQ icons from our history, let’s take a look at the life and legacy of Bayard Rustin.
+Let’s take a look at the life and legacy of Bayard Rustin.

-Rustin was raised by his maternal grandparents.
+Born in 1912, Rustin was raised by his maternal grandparents.
 His grandmother, Julia Rustin, was an active member of the NAACP.
 As a child, Rustin was involved in campaigns against the Jim Crow racial segregation laws.

 In 1937, Rustin moved to Harlem, where he was studying at City College of New York.
 During this period he became involved in efforts to defend and free the Scottsboro Boys – nine young black men in Alabama who were accused of raping two white women.